dymodi/dymodi.github.io/Research/Paper/Crowd-Delivery/Revision-History.md

 	Reconsider the delivery rate metric.
 Add explanation on the delivery time constraint.
 (R2-Q1-5)

 	Add more contents on the transfer and non-transfer comparision.
 (R2-Q3-5)

+	If we cannot redo the in-field experiments, consider changing the way to describe the experiment.
+(R3-Q1-1)

 RELATED WORK